geek957/CMineMR-Mapreduce-algorithm-to-extract-coverage-patterns/README.md

 # CMineMR-Mapreduce-algorithm-to-extract-coverage-patterns
-Improves performance of CMine a Coverage Pattern extraction algorithm using Hadoop MapRe-duce.
+Improves performance of CMine a Coverage Pattern extraction algorithm using Hadoop MapReduce.